onurbilginnn/bash-learning/10-scheduling-automation/README.md

 #### Cron Directories

-Cron directories are folders on your system where you can place scripts to run at a particular frequency
+Cron directories are folders on your system where you can place scripts to run at a particular frequency.

+Machine must be `on`, if it is not `on` during run command time, it will miss the schedule and can not recover missed runs.

 - ```./etc``` directory holds cron directories on Linux
 - ```ls /etc | grep cron``` shows cron based directories